Bayesian methods to overcome the winner's curse in genetic studies: Introduction

 \section{Introduction}

-Parameter estimates (e.g.\ odds ratio) for associated genetic variants (e.g.\ Single-Nucleotide Polymorphisms), reported in the discovery samples are often grossly inflated compared to the values observed in the follow-up samples (\cite{Nair:2009ys}).
-This type of bias is a consequence of model selection, because a declared associated variant must pass a stringent significance threshold as well as be the winner among all competing variants.
-This phenomenon is also known as the Beavis effect (\cite{Xu:2003ys}) or the Winner's curse (\cite{Zollner:2007ys}) in the biostatistics literature.
+Parameter estimates such as odds ratios (OR) for an associated genetic variant (e.g., SNP, Single-Nucleotide Polymorphism), reported {from the same discovery samples that were initially used to declare statistical significance}, are often grossly inflated compared to the values observed in the follow-up replication samples [e.g., \citet {Nair2009ys}].
+This type of bias is a consequence of {using the same data for both model selection and parameter estimation}, because a declared associated variant must pass a stringent significance threshold.
+This phenomenon is also known as the Beavis effect [\citet {Xu2003ys}] or the winner's curse [\citet{Zollner2007ys}] in the biostatistics literature.

-The Winner's curse has recently gained much attention in genetic studies, because it's been recognized as one of the major contributing factors to the failures of many attempted replication studies (e.g.\ \cite{Ioannidis:2009ys}).
-For example, five Nature Genetic publications in the first three months of 2009 acknowledged the effect of Winner's curse \citep[e.g.,][]{Nair:2009ys}.
-In their recent Nature Review paper entitled ``Validating, augmenting and refining genome-wide association signals", \cite{Ioannidis:2009ys} dedicated a section to the Winner's curse and emphasized that ``{\it the magnitude of the winner's curse is inversely related to the power of the study.
-In typical circumstances, for 10\% power, the inflation of an additive effect could be approximately 60\%...For small effects [anticipated for susceptibility loci associated with complex diseases/traits], even large meta-analyses could be grossly under-powered and emerging associations could be considerably inflated.
-For rare variants, the power can be $<1\%$}".
+The winner's curse has recently gained much attention in genetic studies, because {it has been} recognized as one of the major contributing factors to the failures of many attempted replication studies [e.g., \citet{Ioannidis2009ys}].
+For example, five \textit{Nature Genetic} publications in the first three months of 2009 acknowledged the effect of the winner's curse [e.g., \citet{Nair2009ys}].
+In their recent \textit{Nature Review} paper, \citet{Ioannidis2009ys} dedicated a section to the winner's curse and emphasized that ``\textit{the magnitude of the winner's curse is inversely related to the power of the study.
+In typical circumstances, for 10\% power, the inflation of an additive effect could be approximately 60\%$\ldots.$ For small effects [anticipated for susceptibility loci associated with complex diseases/traits], even large meta-analyses could be grossly under-powered and emerging associations could be considerably inflated.
+For rare variants, the power can be~$<$1\%}.''